Government House, Hobart

-Government House, Hobart, is the home and official residence of the governor of Tasmania, Australia.
+Government House, Hobart, is the official residence of the governor of Tasmania.
 The palatial house is located on Lower Domain Road in the Queens Domain, near the Royal Tasmanian Botanical Gardens.
-There have been three Government Houses, all in Hobart.
+To date, there have been three Government Houses, all in Hobart.

 Earlier residences

 In 1805, after two years in a tent at Sullivans Cove, Governor Collins moved into the first Government House – a new wooden hut in Barrack Square.
 As local bricks gradually became available the hut was extended, but it was a primitive three-room home that let in the wind and rain.

 The second Government House was built in 1817 at the junction of Macquarie Street and what is now Elizabeth Street.
 It had 14 rooms on two storeys and had servants' quarters, a coach house and stables, but it was badly built – of brick, wood and stucco, with later extension of sandstone – and was demolished in 1858.